 | Annual report | $100 | Filed every two years with the Alaska Secretary of State |

-| Registered Agent service | $99/year | First year included with formation |
+| Registered Agent service | $99/year | $99/year, separate from formation |

 | Expedited processing | N/A | Not offered or not widely used |